Sustainable living the Trico Way

 Trico became certified in 2012 because we believe businesses have a responsibility to be caring corporate citizens with the power to bring positive, sustainable change to our community.
 Strong communities are also the foundation on which great homes are built – and Trico is proud to lend our name and ongoing support to several community groups, non-profit organizations and charities in Calgary.

-We also make the utmost effort to use locally manufactured products and responsibly sourced raw materials, while taking measures to divert waste to recycling facilities rather than landfills when possible.
-This benefits not just the environment but also supports local businesses in our community.
+At Trico, we always endeavor to use locally manufactured products and responsibly sourced raw materials, and divert waste to recycling facilities rather than in our landfills whenever possible.
+In 2020 alone, Trico recycled over 5.6 million pounds of waste from our single-family construction sites and 660,000 pounds of waste from our multi-family construction sites.
+This benefits the environment, and also supports local businesses in our community.

 Adding Sustainable & Energy Efficient Practices to Every Trico Home